 We were based in the south in a town called Falmouth on Falmouth Harbour, which is the next harbour along from English Harbour, where the famous Nelson’s Dockyards are located.

 Other photos from around the island:

 The island was first identified by European powers when Christopher Columbus visited in 1493 and met the surviving natives (who had been raiding and fighting amongst themselves for centuries).
-Being European, he promptly claimed that this island that the natives knew as Wadadli would henceforth be known as Antigua.
+Being European, he promptly claimed that this island that the natives called Wadadli would henceforth be Antigua.
 There is some connection to the Bloody Mary and Seville, I believe.
 British settlers some 200 years later from a neighbouring British colony (St. Kitts, I think), establishing a permanent sugar settlement and making Antigua the Gateway to the Caribbean.

 One of the most important (and most notable) figures in the history of the island is Lord Horatio Nelson.
-He was so important the Dockyards built to house his naval squadron was named in his honour.
+He was so important the Dockyards built to house his naval squadron were named in his honour.

 Nelson’s Dockyard and English Harbour